Zaffer/fast-stack/readme.md

 `yarn build`
 `yarn start`
 `yarn dlx @yarnpkg/sdks vscode`

-add paths to your app's .yarn file in workspace root .vscode/settings.json
+> add paths to your app's .yarn file in workspace root .vscode/settings.json

 # DEVELOPMENT SERVICES

+## db-local
+Local Postgres db for development

 ## pgAmdin
 This is a GUI for postgresql.
 It is not required but it is very useful for development.

-`
-docker compose up pgadmin
+`docker compose up pgadmin`
-`

 http://localhost:5050
 postgres@postgres.com